CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_faqs_html.md

-Fish provide key nutrients that support a child’s brain development and immune system.
+Fish provide key nutrients that support a childaÌ‚â‚¬TMs brain development and immune system.
 Once your child starts eating solid foods, you can introduce fish as one of those foods.
 Fish contain an element called mercury, and it is important to choose fish that are lower in mercury.
-Mercury can be harmful to your baby’s brain development.
-For more information on the best choices of fish, see the [FDA and EPA’s Advice About Eating Fish](https://www.fda.gov/media/152848/download).
+Mercury can be harmful to your babyaÌ‚â‚¬TMs brain development.
+For more information on the best choices of fish, see the [FDA and EPAaÌ‚â‚¬TMs Advice About Eating Fish](https://www.fda.gov/media/152848/download).

 [Top of Page](#)

+**Error processing SSI file**

+ Last Reviewed: